cualum/Shinkansen-Experience/README.md

-# Enhancing Passenger Satisfaction on the Shinkansen Bullet Train: Insights and Recommendations
+# Final Project Report: Enhancing Passenger Experience on the Shinkansen Bullet Train

+*Prepared for: Machine Learning Course, University of Colorado - Boulder*

 ## Introduction

-This is the result of the final project for a machine learning course I took at the University of Colorado - Boulder.
-In this project, I will analyze a dataset concerning the Shinkansen Bullet Train in Japan.
-The data consists of a survey of passengers on the train along with details about the type of passenger and travel (data to be described below).
-The passengers ranked several aspects of their travel on a scale and also indicated their overall experience as 0 (bad) or 1 (good).
-The goal is to predict their experience based on their rankings of travel details and use this prediction to improve service.
+The Shinkansen Bullet Train in Japan aims to provide passengers with a seamless and satisfying travel experience.
+In this final project, we analyze a comprehensive dataset collected from passenger surveys to gain insights into passenger preferences and predict their overall experience.
+By leveraging machine learning techniques, we seek to identify key areas for improvement to enhance service quality.

 ![image](https://github.com/cualum/Shinkansen-Experience/assets/137105371/f48920e0-6a56-447c-bbeb-7e7b5d655e7f)

 ## 1. Exploratory Data Analysis (EDA)

-We began with EDA, utilizing a custom class to facilitate data loading, visualization, and train/test split.
-Visualizations such as histograms and scatter plots provided insights into the data distribution and potential correlations.
+We initiated our analysis with thorough Exploratory Data Analysis (EDA) to understand the dataset's characteristics and potential correlations.
+Utilizing custom visualization techniques, including histograms and scatter plots, we gained valuable insights into the distribution of data and possible relationships between variables.

 Example:
    <div style="text-align: center;">
     <img src="https://github.com/cualum/Shinkansen-Experience/assets/137105371/98f6a9c7-fabb-423d-ac76-cfe0ce8d3de8" width="600">